New features on your MacBook Air

 FaceTime: Create a link to set up a FaceTime call for later, share with a group, or add to a Calendar event.
 A new Grid View makes it easy to see who’s speaking.
 You can even use a link to invite people on non-Apple devices to join a call using FaceTime on the web.
 With new Voice Isolation and Wide Spectrum modes, your mic captures only the sounds you want.
-Keep the focus on you and blur your background with Portrait mode (available on your Mac with M1 chip).
+Keep the focus on you and blur your background with Portrait mode (available on your Mac with Apple silicon).
 See FaceTime.

 Messages: View multiple photos in collages or stacks that you can flip through.
 Pin important content so it gets priority in searches, Shared with You, and conversation details.
 See Messages.